AP FACT CHECK: Democratic debate rhetoric under scrutiny

 MICHAEL BENNET, senator from Colorado, in a message directed at President Donald Trump: "Kids belong in classrooms not cages."

-Associated Press writers Colleen Long, Calvin Woodward and Amanda Seitz contributed to this report.
+Associated Press writers Eric Tucker, Colleen Long, Ricardo Alonso-Zaldivar, Calvin Woodward and Amanda Seitz contributed to this report.

 Find AP Fact Checks at http://apne.ws/2kbx8bd